Jim Hacker: Political affiliation

 Hacker's political party is never explicitly stated – a deliberate ploy by the series' creators to prevent the show from having a partisan affiliation.
 This begins in the very first scene of the Yes Minister pilot episode, where the victorious Hacker's party rosette is white, as opposed to the red (for Labour) and blue (for the Conservatives) rosettes worn by the other candidates.
 The party that formed the previous government, which is now the opposition, is not explicitly identified either.
 In Yes Minister, the Prime Minister was unseen and unnamed, but established as male, whereas the real Prime Minister of the day was Margaret Thatcher.
-(The book adaptation by Lynn and Jay gives the Prime Minister a name -- Herbert Attwell -- but it is only mentioned once, and the character remains completely offstage.)
+(The book adaptation by Lynn and Jay gives the Prime Minister a name — Herbert Attwell — but it is only mentioned once, and the character remains completely offscreen.)
+In "The Skeleton in the Cupboard", Hacker referred to "the other lot" being in power thirty years prior to the episode's events when discussing with Sir Humphrey a mistake which resulted in the relinquishing of forty million pounds' worth of military harbour installations, but does not specify which party (which in real-life would have been Conservatives during the 1950s).

 The Labour and Conservative parties are eventually compared in "The National Education Service", when Sir Humphrey tells Bernard, "When there is a Labour government, the education authorities tell them that comprehensives abolish the class system and when there's a Tory government we tell them that it's the cheapest way of providing mass education; to Labour we explain that selective education is divisive and to the Tories we explain that it is expensive." but Sir Humphrey then goes on to tell Hacker neither of these things, forgoing any suggestion that Hacker is from either party.

 In "Party Games", following the Prime Minister's surprise announcement of his retirement, Sir Humphrey and his predecessor Sir Arnold Robinson discuss who should succeed him.
-With the Home Secretary, previously the Prime Minister's likely successor, being forced to resign following a spectacular drink-driving incident, the Chancellor of the Exchequer and the Foreign Secretary seemed to be the most likely successors.
-Humphrey relayed the concerns of the Chief Whip that the election of either candidate could split the party, as each one represented the extreme wings of their party, although what positions each candidate or wing supported or opposed was never explained.
-With both candidates expressing desires to take proactive roles in governing and posing significant security risks, Hacker was positioned to succeed the Prime Minister unopposed as a moderate candidate (otherwise described as a "compromise" or "less interventionist" candidate).
+With the Home Secretary, previously the Prime Minister's likely successor, being forced to resign following a spectacular drink-driving incident (with Hacker speculating that the Prime Minister only served for as long as he did to prevent the Home Secretary from succeeding him), the Chancellor of the Exchequer and the Foreign Secretary seemed to be the most likely successors.
+Humphrey relayed the concerns of the Chief Whip that as each candidate represented the extreme wings of their party, the election of either could antagonise the other's supporters and split the party.
+However, it is not mentioned what positions either candidate or wing support or oppose.
+With both candidates expressing desires to take proactive roles in governing and posing significant security risks, Hacker was positioned to succeed the Prime Minister unopposed as a moderate (otherwise described as a "compromise" or "less interventionist") candidate.